zine-eddine303/obsidian-notes/Study Notes/IELTS/Reading/Question types/Multiple choice.md

 # Top 10 Tips

-1. The answers will be in the same order as the text.
+1. ==The answers will be in the same order as the text==.

-1. Read the questions before you read the text.
+2. Read the questions before you read the text.

-2. You will often be able to eliminate 2 of the four possible answers and this leaves you with two choices.
+3. You will often be able to eliminate 2 of the four possible answers and this leaves you with two choices.
 Think about the difference in meaning between these two choices and this will help you get the correct answers.

-3. If you are unsure of what the difference is between two or three sentences, it can help to rephrase them in your own words.
+4. If you are unsure of what the difference is between two or three sentences, it can help to rephrase them in your own words.

-4. If you are running out of time or you really don’t know the answer, have a guess.
+5. If you are running out of time or you really don’t know the answer, have a guess.
 You will not lose marks for wrong answers and you have a 25% chance of getting the correct answer just by guessing.

-5. Don’t be tricked by the examiner’s ‘distractors’ especially keywords from the questions that look the same as the text.
+6. Don’t be tricked by the examiner’s ‘distractors’ especially keywords from the questions that look the same as the text.

-6. If you don’t know anything about the topic, don’t panic.
+7. If you don’t know anything about the topic, don’t panic.
 It is a reading test, not a test of your knowledge.

-7. Try to predict the correct answer before you read the text.
+8. Try to predict the correct answer before you read the text.
 This will help you find the correct answer.

-8. Before deciding on your answer, always go back and carefully read the questions before making your final decision.
+9. Before deciding on your answer, always go back and carefully read the questions before making your final decision.

-9. You might be asked about both facts and opinions. **Facts** are things that are always true or cannot be disproved, but **opinions** are just what people think.
+10. You might be asked about both facts and opinions. **Facts** are things that are always true or cannot be disproved, but **opinions** are just what people think.

 # Strategy